Grimsby: Post-Second World War

 After the pressures placed on the industry during the Cod Wars and the European Union's Common Fisheries Policy, which redistributed fishing quotas to other EU nations, many Grimsby firms decided to cease trawling operations there.
 The sudden demise of the industry brought an end to a way of life and community that had lasted for generations.
 The loss of the fishing industry brought severe economic and social problems for the town.
 Huge numbers became redundant, highly skilled in jobs that no longer existed, and struggled to find work ashore.
 As with the Ross Group, some firms concentrated on expanding industries within the town, such as food processing.

 Grimsby's trawling days are remembered through artefacts and permanent exhibits at the town's Fishing Heritage Centre.
 A preserved 1950s trawler, Ross Tiger, is located here.
 Few fishing vessels still operate from Grimsby's docks, but the town maintains a substantial fish market important in Europe.

 Grimsby was struck by an F1/T3 tornado on 23 November 1981, as part of a record-breaking nationwide tornado outbreak that day.
 From the mid-1980s, the former Humber ferry PS Lincoln Castle has been moored in Alexandra Dock.
 She was used during this time as a pub\restaurant, but despite her design and status as Britain's last coal-fired paddle steamer, the catering no longer yielded a profit.
 The ship was broken up in 2010.
 Berthed in Alexandra Dock is the Ross Tiger, the last survivor of what was once the world's largest fleet of sidewinder trawlers.

 The town was described in The Daily Telegraph in 2001 as one "subjected to... many crude developments over the past 30-odd years" and a town which "seemingly shuns the notion of heritage."
 Redevelopment was planned as part of Yorkshire Forward's Renaissance Towns Programme, but the scheme was abandoned in 2012.

 In the early 21st century, the town faced the challenges of a post-industrial economy on top of the decline in its fishing industry.
 The East Marsh ward of the town is the second most deprived in the country, according to government statistics.

+Demographics

+A little under half of the population of Great Grimsby and Cleethorpes reported a religious affiliation in the 2021 Census, mainly Christian, with Muslim, Buddhist, Hindu, Sikh, Jewish and other minorities making up around 3% of the population.
+In 2024, 95.7% of the population of Grimsby town identified with a white ethnic group.